gmccreight/mdpg/README.md

 As I mentioned above, don't use parens with def.
 For that matter, I'm going to try to use parens as little as possible.

+## Keyword Arguments

+Yes, I realize this conflicts with Seattle Style, but what can you do.
+This is a newer convention than the Seattle Style convention, and I'm trying it on for size.
+We'll see how it goes, and if it goes well, I'll remove the Seattle Style convention.

 ---

 # Documentation